The-Foreigners/The-Foreigners.github.io/objectives.md

 title: Current Objectives
 permalink: /objectives/
 ---
 - Resolve mysterious happenings in Orlane.
+  - Acquire 'Clairvoyance' components.
+Possibly observe Golden Grain Inn?
   - See letters from Ailla.
   - People are being altered, changelings can be identified by fang bites on the neck.